Menu

 Groceries (1 person)£250-£350

-Many professionals choose to live in La Línea de la Concepción across the Spanish border, where rent is 60-70% cheaper than in Gibraltar.
-With the new Schengen-style border arrangement from April 2026, the daily commute becomes seamless.
+Many professionals choose to live in La Línea de la Concepción across the Spanish border, where rent is significantly cheaper than in Gibraltar.
+Around 15,000 workers cross the border into Gibraltar daily.
+The Gibraltar-EU treaty is expected to enter provisional application on 15 July 2026, which will affect border crossing arrangements for frontier workers going forward.

 Considering living across the border?
 See our guide to relocating for work in Gibraltar for the full comparison.